cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ### address bytes

 We currently use `string` types in protobuf for addresses so this may not be needed, but if any address bytes are used in sign mode textual they should be rendered with bech32 formatting

+## Utilities

+### Sentence case

+Sentence case is defined as capitalization just like a standard English sentence, e.g. "The dog is gone".
+When converting a string containing `_` (e.g. in Protobuf field names), each `_` is converted into a space character `' '` before converting into the sentence case.